Aging In Place

 Some useful ideas include:

-• Install large cabinet and drawer pulls for arthritic hands.
+- Install large T-bar handles for cabinets and drawers for arthritic hands.

 With careful thought and preparation, sensible design elements can be incorporated with little effort.
 The payoff will be when you are able to continue living comfortably and safely in your log home for a long time to come.